-Those staff responsible for examination arrangements must ensure that permission to use a word processor does not compromise the assessment objectives of the examination.
-Thus the use of a word processor will be considered on a subject by subject basis and may, on occasion, only be permitted for certain parts of an examination.
+Those staff members responsible for examination arrangements must ensure that permission to use a word processor does not compromise the assessment objectives of the examination.
+Thus the use of a word processor will be considered on a subject by subject basis and, on occasion, might only be permitted for certain parts of an examination.